Start your workplace transformation today.

 MAXIS GBN had outgrown their previous office space and with an expanding team, recognised the need to improve their ways of working, moving towards a more flexible and agile approach.
-Peldon Rose’s Strategy team carried out an assessment of the space to really understand how the MAXIS GBN team worked and the most effective way to use the office space.
+Peldon Rose’s Workplace Strategy team carried out an assessment of the space to really understand how the MAXIS GBN team worked and the most effective way to use the office space.
 Through close collaboration with the client, Peldon Rose determined the types of experiences that could be created with the space available for employees, providing insights into how to maximise employee wellbeing as well as reconfiguring the space to promote flexible working and creative thinking.
-From these insights and recommendations, Peldon Rose have created a personalised design that pushes the boundaries of MAXIS GBN’s initial brief, delivering a collaborative, positive space that their employees can return to and adapt to a more hybrid style of working.
+From these insights and recommendations, Peldon Rose have created a personalised design that pushes the boundaries of MAXIS GBN’s initial brief, a delivering collaborative, positive space that their employees can return to and adapt to a more hybrid style of working.

 Working with a global customer base meant that the office needed to be a place to welcome clients and create an impactful first impression.
 Peldon Rose transformed the reception area to give it the ‘wow’ factor.
 Guests are now greeted with a large MAXIS GBN logo with lighting built into the design to provide a striking contrast against the polished concrete wall.
 Additional impact is delivered through hanging planting as well as yellow and green furnishings to create an earthy, calming presence, from the moment you enter the office space.